 Interior Health has developed a Frequently Asked Questions sheet on Turbidity in Drinking Water

-The Regional District has a responsibility to issue a Boil Water Notice when there is an unacceptable level of bacteria or organic material in the water supply.
-To rescind a Boil Water Notice, approval from Interior Health is required.
+The Regional District has a responsibility to issue a Boil Water Notice or Water Quality Advisory when there is an unacceptable level of bacteria or organic material in the water supply.
+To rescind a Boil Water Notice or Water Quality Advisory, approval from Interior Health is required.

 What does a Boil Water Notice mean?

 When a Boil Water Notice is issued Interior Health informs residents to bring any water intended for human consumption to a rolling boil for a minimum of 1 full minute.
 Boiling water should kill the bacteria and pathogens that may be present in any given water source.
 Boiling will not remove any heavy metals, as these contaminants require additional treatment.

 The RDCK and Interior Health recommend that all customers drink boiled water or a safe alternative until the Boil Water Notice is rescinded.
 Water intended for drinking, washing fruits and vegetables, making beverages or ice, or brushing teeth should be boiled for one minute.
 Boiled water should then be refrigerated in a clean, covered container.
 Customers could also choose to use bottled or distilled water, or water that has been filtered through a well-maintained treatment device.